yger/CNN_handson_2025/README.md

 Recording with 16 channels organized in 4 tetrodes acquired with the Open Ephys GUI in "openephys" format.
 You can use the `spikeinterface.extractor.read_openephys()` function to read the data.

-### cambridgeNT_openephys

-Recording with a Cambridge Neurotech [ASSY-236-H5](https://github.com/SpikeInterface/probeinterface_library/blob/main/cambridgeneurotech/ASSY-236-H5/ASSY-236-H5.png) probe and wired to the Open Ephys acquisition system via the
-Cambridge NeuroTech mini-amp-64.
-You can use the `spikeinterface.extractor.read_openephys()` function to read the data.
-The probe is available from the [probeinterface_library](https://github.com/SpikeInterface/probeinterface_library) (see [docs](https://probeinterface.readthedocs.io/en/main/examples/ex_10_get_probe_from_library.html) here) and the wiring is available in [`ProbeInterface`](https://probeinterface.readthedocs.io/en/main/examples/ex_11_automatic_wiring.html#).

 ## In vitro